 Q #10) When is a defect changed to a ‘deferred’ state in the defect life cycle?

-Ans: When a defect that is found is not of a very high importance and the one which can get fixed in the later releases are moved to a ‘deferred’ state in the defect life cycle.
+Answer: When a defect that is found is not of very high importance and the one which can get fixed in the later releases are moved to a ‘deferred’ state in the Defect Life Cycle.

 This is all about Defect Life Cycle.